 To join Cub Scouts, a parent or guardian will

 Complete and sign a Cub Scout Registration Form.
-Click here for an on-line copy of the form or ask your unit leader for a copy.
+Ask your unit leader for a copy.

 Complete the Annual Health and Medical Record.
-Click here for an on-line copy of the form or ask your unit leader for a copy.
+Ask your unit leader for a copy.

 Return the completed forms to the Cubmaster for the pack